Images in Light: Newly Acquired Stained Glass (October 28, 2003 to April 4, 2004) (21)

 Basel (?), Switzerland (Place created)

-Pot-metal, flashed, and colorless glass, oxide paint, and silver stain; lead came
+Pot-metal, flashed, and colorless glass, vitreous paint, and silver stain; lead came

 In this playful stained-glass window, a red boar on a family's coat of arms comes to life.
 The beast appears sly, even a bit threatening, as he stalks an innocent looking maiden strolling under an archway.
 She coyly pretends not to notice him while hiding a dagger in the folds of her dress.
 Above them, men and women participate in a hunting expedition, an amorous pastime.